 We want to stop and acknowledge the reality that our Black and Brown sisters and brothers experience in our country.
 We are honored to have Mark Strong, lead pastor of Life Change Church in North Portland, with us to share what the Gospel of Jesus has to say about race and justice.

-YouTube Videos from Tony Evans, The Bible Project and Phil Vischer
+YouTube Videos from Tony Evans, The Bible Project, Phil Vischer and John Amaechi

 Free Movie: Just Mercy